Case Interview for Non-Native English Speakers: Bilingual Offices, Vocabulary, and Clarity (2026)

 • Learn all 50 vocabulary terms and use each in a sentence out loud

-Passive recognition is insufficient — terms need to be immediately available in live speech
+Passive recognition is insufficient: terms must be immediately available in live speech so language load never crowds out reasoning

 • Memorize 3 signposting templates and use them in every practice case

-• Prepare and practice 3 clarification request phrases until they sound natural
+• Prepare and practice 3 clarification phrases until they sound natural

-Pre-prepared phrases eliminate hesitation when you need to ask for a repeat, making it sound confident rather than uncertain
+Pre-prepared phrases eliminate hesitation when you need a repeat, making it read as confident rather than uncertain

 • Record 5 practice cases and watch the first 90 seconds of each